 The consistency is wetter and oilier than Weleda’s two nappy creams.
 It glides onto Jonah’s skin, and sinks in quite well.
 It doesn’t seem as “chalky” as the Weleda creams that we usually use.

 Green People Nappy Balm fragrance is very delicate and natural.
 It comes from chamomile essential oil.

-Let’s have a look at the lovely ingredients:
+Let’s have a closer look at the lovely ingredients:

 Sunflower seed oil